QuickMonkeys/node-react-redux/README.md

 ## A simple example to demonstrate the functionality of react.js and redux.

-The data is representing by a json file to be used by the component.
+The data is representing by a json file to be used by the components.

 The transpiler used to generate javascript is Babel.